awslabs/graphstorm/examples/customized_models/HGT/README.md

 ```

 **Step 3: Run the modified HGT model**
 First, add a file, named `ip_list.txt`, in the `/data/` folder.
-Its contents is one line of a localhost ip: 127.0.0.1.
-Or use the folowing two commands to create this file.
+Its contents is one line of a localhost ip: "127.0.0.1".
+Or you can use the folowing two commands to create this file.

 ```shell
 touch /data/ip_list.txt
 echo 127.0.0.1 > /data/ip_list.txt
 ```

-The run the below command to train the modified HGT model with GraphStorm.
+Then run the below command to train the modified HGT model with GraphStorm.

 ```shell
 python3 ~/dgl/tools/launch.py \